Sampaguitas/pdb_client/README.md

 ## About:

 The Project Database (PDB) is a project management platform.
-It has been designed to support bulk piping distribuitors from the Energy Industry in the execution of complex projects such as long term agrements (LTA) or CAPEX.
+It has been designed to support bulk piping distribuitors from the Energy Industry in the execution of complex projects such as Long Term Agrements or CAPEX.

 ### Type of Projects: